 The purpose of the MTSA Office of Records is to serve as custodian of student academic and clinical records.
-This office provides verification of graduation for graduates of MTSA, as well as facilitating offering letters of reference from faculty related to students' or graduates' performance as students to potential employers, upon request by the student or graduate.
+This office provides verification of graduation for graduates of MTSA, as well as facilitating offering letters of reference from faculty related to students' or graduates' performance MTSA DNAP Practice Doctorate Class of 2022 Student Handbook | 90 as students to potential employers, upon request by the student or graduate.
 All requests for verifications, transcripts, and/or letters of reference should be submitted IN WRITING to the Academic Support Specialist (Lynn@mtsa.edu) who is responsible for such records.
 Transcript Request are located on the MTSA website in the Alumni & Friends section.
 Complete the Transcript Request Form and return to Office of Records at MTSA via email, fax or mail as stated on the form.